Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 * providing identity for back-end microservices to run
 * defining authentication methods and details for client applications

-Both of our deployment methods (`deploy.ps1` script and the `Microsoft.Azure.IIoT.Deployment` application) create those App Registrations for you by default.
+The `deploy.ps1` script creates those App Registrations for you by default.
 But they both require user to have `Administrator` role in the AAD for deployment to succeed.
 In cases when the user does not have the `Administrator` role, the process of deployment can be separated into 2 distinct states:

 * creation and setup of the App Registrations in AAD tenant